IS-ENES-Data/Climate-data-analysis-service/README.md

 - Read the saved selection and open the two files, which are needed.
 - Calculate the number of tropical nights for both years.
 - Visualize the results on a map.
 You can use your preferred visualization package or stick to the example in the demo `use-case_frost_days_intake_xarray_cmip6.ipynb`.

-### Further Infos

-* Find more in the DKRZ Jupyterhub [documentation](https://jupyterhub.gitlab-pages.dkrz.de/jupyterhub-docs/index.html).
-* *prepost* nodes at DKRZ have internet access [info](https://www.dkrz.de/up/systems/mistral/running-jobs/partitions-and-limits).
-* ``Python 3 unstable`` kernel: This kernel already contains all the common geoscience packages that we need for our notebooks.
-* See in this [video](https://youtu.be/f0wZX9i0uWQ) the main features of the DKRZ Jupterhub and how to use it.
-* Advanced users developing their own notebooks can find there how to create their own environments that are visible as kernels by the Jupyterhub.

-Besides the information on the Jupyterhub, in these DKRZ [docs](https://www.dkrz.de/up/systems/mistral/programming/jupyter-notebook) you can find how to run Jupyter notebooks directly in the DKRZ server, that is, out of the Jupyterhub (it entails that you install the geoscience packages you need).

 ## Contact us